The Chipmunks See Doctor Dolittle

 The Chipmunks See Doctor Dolittle is a 1968 album by Alvin and the Chipmunks with David Seville, released by Sunset Records.

 The storyline linking each song consists of the Chipmunks and Dave having just finished viewing the musical film Doctor Dolittle starring Rex Harrison with songs by Leslie Bricusse.
-Alvin, Simon and Theodore enjoyed the film so much that they beg Dave to let them see it again, who agrees on the condition that they allowed themselves to be quizzed on different aspect of the plot.
+Alvin, Simon and Theodore enjoyed the film so much that they beg Dave to let them see it again, who agrees on the condition that they allowed themselves to be quizzed on different aspects of the plot.

 One single was released from the album: "Talk to the Animals" b/w "My Friend the Doctor".

 The Chipmunks See Doctor Dolittle has never been reissued on CD or as a digital download.

 Track listing

 All songs written by Leslie Bricusse.